 Scorpions are nocturnal creatures and are most active at night when they hunt for food.
 They feed on insects, spiders, and other small creatures, and their venom helps to subdue their prey and make it easier to eat.
 During the day, they hide in dark, cool places like under rocks, logs, or in the cracks of walls.
 They are also known to seek refuge in human homes, especially in the summer months when the temperature outside becomes too hot for them.

 Scorpions are also known to be territorial creatures, and they will defend their territory from other scorpions and predators.
 This can make them more aggressive when they feel threatened, so it is important to be cautious when handling or removing a scorpion.
+This is why, most of the times you will find them alone, differently to other creatures, such as cockroaches, ants, termites, etc.

 Understanding the Biology of Scorpions